 Offense Pre-Snap Penalties (Five (5) yards from the line of scrimmage and replay down) Delay of Game Failing to snap within 30-seconds of ready for play whistle.
 Illegal Motion Moving forward at the snap; snap not in one (1) motion.
 Illegal Shift More than one (1) player moving at the snap.
 Offsides Beyond the line of scrimmage at the snap.
 False start.
 Offense Post-Snap Penalties (Five (5) yards from the line of scrimmage and loss of down) Flag Guarding Warding off or shielding a flag pull through contact.
 Illegal Contact Setting a pick, holding, illegal blocking, bumping, stiff arming.
 Illegal Pass (Backward) All backward passes/pitches regardless of field location.
-Pass not completed beyond line of scrimmage.
-Illegal Pass (Forward) Passer's foot is beyond line of scrimmage when passing. illegal Fass (Folward) Two (2) forward passes in a down.
+Illegal Pass (Forward) Pass not completed beyond line of scrimmage.
+Passer's foot is beyond line of scrimmage when passing.
+Two (2) forward passes in a down.
 Intentionally grounding the ball.
 Illegal Pass (Unified) Unified: Partner-to-partner pass.
-Quarterback run.
-Illegal Procedure Handoff beyond the line of scrimmage. mogar roccauro Diving.
+Illegal Procedure Quarterback run.
+Handoff beyond the line of scrimmage.
+Diving.
 Hurdling.
 Pass Interference Contact that interferes with a receiver.
 Unsporting Conduct - Offensive (Ten (10) yards from line of scrimmage and loss of down) Unsportsmanlike Conduct Poor behavior.
 Defensive Pre-Snap Penalties (Five (5) yards from the line of scrimmage and replay down) Offsides Beyond the line of scrimmage at the snap.
 Defensive Post-Snap Penalties (Five (5) yards from line of scrimmage and automatic first down) Illegal Contact Holding, blocking, bumping, stripping the ball, roughing the passer.
-Rushing quarterback inside seven (7) yards.
-Illegal Procedure Illegal flag pull (before receiver has ball).
+Illegal Procedure Rushing quarterback inside seven (7) yards.
+Illegal flag pull (before receiver has ball).
 Diving in an attempt to pull a flag.
 Pass Interference Contact that interferes with a receiver.
 Unsporting Conduct - Defensive (Ten (10) yards from line of scrimmage and automatic first down) Unsporting Conduct Poor behavior.